 The young yas is governed by the Payment of Grauting Act, 1972.
-Under the act, employee who has competed five years of service and contents to the member's kingth of service and solary at separation.
-The fund has the form of a trust and it is governed by the Board of Trustees, within consists of an exponsible for the administration of the investment strategy.
+Under the act, employee who has competed five years of service and content to be member's kingth of service and solary at separation.
+The fund has the form of a trust and it is governed by the Board of Trustees, within contribute representations.
+The Board of Trustees is responsible for the administration of the investment strategy.